 And finally, the stew is finished with a splash of balsamic vinegar for brightness plus mellow white miso (optional) for more umami and saltiness.

-Enjoy this low-calorie stew as is, or make it even more filling with the addition of cooked beans, lentils, seitan, or beef-less tips.
+Enjoy this vegetarian stew as-is, or make it even more filling with the addition of cooked beans, lentils, seitan, beef-less tips, or this protein-packed vegan ground beef recipe.

-Start to finish this recipe takes just under 1 hour to prepare.
+Start to finish this dish takes just under 1 hour to prepare.
 So let's make a pot!

 Ingredient Notes